bgriffen/gigpy/README.md

 Getting Started
 ======

-Once you have made the correct modifications, in `getlocalbands.py` and added those environment variables, you need to ensure your cities are in the `cities.yaml` file.
+You then need to ensure your cities are in the `cities.yaml` file.
 You can obtain the city ID by going to [bandsintown.com](https://www.bandsintown.com/this-week/genre/all-genres) and checking the URL for the the `city_id=2158177` tag.

 ```yaml
 # cities.yaml